Blog Post

 Introduction

-Recently, I received a message from my friend Chris at Lambourne Photography who shared new winter photos of Avebury.
+Recently, I received a message from my friend Chris at Lambourne Photography, who shared new winter photos of Avebury.
 The landscape, experiencing recorded rainfall, has begun to flood, capturing my keen interest.
-This flooding aligns with the predictions in my prehistoric Avebury maps, considering the post-glacial flooding during the Mesolithic period (10k to 4k BCE) – Avebury Post-Glacial Flooding
+This flooding aligns with the predictions in my prehistoric Avebury maps, considering the post-glacial flooding during the Mesolithic period (10k to 4k BCE) – (Real-World Confirmation of Post-Glacial Flooding)

-It’s intriguing to note that Avebury received 70mm (3 inches) of rain in the last 30 days.
+It’s intriguing that Avebury received 70mm (3 inches) of rain over the last 30 days.
 However, reflecting on the end of the Ice Age and the substantial melt, Avebury would have encountered the equivalent of 98,425 inches of rain.
-Common sense implies that this area would have experienced significant flooding, corroborated by the British Geological Maps, albeit not entirely accurate, illustrating the extent of post-glacial flooding with the Kennet River ten times wider than its present size.
+Common sense implies that this area would have experienced significant flooding, corroborated by the British Geological Maps, albeit not entirely accurate, which illustrate the extent of post-glacial flooding, with the Kennet River ten times wider than its present size.
 (Avebury Post-Glacial Flooding)

 Avebury Post-Glacial Flooding